DocDoor/cms-bot/README.md

 * [Setup](#setup)

 ## General info
-This project is scraping telegram links from r/CryptoMoonShots hot posts.
+This project is scraping telegram links from r/CryptoMoonShots posts.

 ## Technologies
 Project is created with: